Rapporteket/rapbase/cran-comments.md

 * win-builder (release and devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs and WARNINGs.

+There was one NOTE:

-This is the first time this package is submitted to Cran
+* This is the first time this package is submitted to Cran